Skip to content

 How do I get the QR code for Microsoft Authenticator on my new phone?

-To get the QR code for Microsoft Authenticator on a new phone, you typically initiate the setup process for your Microsoft account on the new device.
-During the sign-in or account setup, you'll be prompted to scan a QR code displayed on the screen or provided via a web interface.
+To get the QR code for Microsoft Authenticator on a new phone, start the account setup on the new device, and you’ll be prompted to scan the code shown.

 Why is Microsoft Authenticator not working on Android?